Highland Park

 Over 30,000 orange flags should instead be over 30,000 healthy kids living their lives.

 The misled guys and the tough guys believe that the Second Amendment means everybody can own any murder weapons they want.
-But read that Amendment – it doesn’t say anything about a right of private citizens to own AR-15s or extended magazines.
+But read that Amendment – it doesn’t say anything about a right of private citizens to own AR-15s or extended capacity magazines.
 In fact, it doesn’t say that anyone can own a gun for any reason other than so that we have a well-regulated militia.

 And we have that.
 It’s called the National Guard.
 We don’t need private citizens to amass arsenals of weaponry in their basements.
 Those gun owners aren’t part of a well regulated militia.
 They’re just guys with guns.

-There is no Second Amendment reason for anyone to do concealed carry, much less do it without a background check and safety training.
+There is no Second Amendment reason for anyone to do concealed carry, much less to do it without a background check and safety training.
 Most of our state governments, though, seem to say, “Just strap one on, Bubba, and head to the bar for some beers.
 What could possibly go wrong?”

 Oh wait: Buffalo could go wrong and a bunch of grannies shopping for eggs and bread could be murdered.
 Sandy Hook could happen and the bodies of 20 little kids and seven teachers could be splattered onto the school room floor.